yellowmessenger/documentation/docs/platform_concepts/studio/train/add-faqs.md

 ---
-title: FAQ Bots
+title: FAQ AI-agents
-sidebar_label : FAQ Bots
+sidebar_label : FAQ AI-agents
 tags: [bot answers questions, faq bot, bot to answer questions ,bot that can answer any question, question answer bot, bot that answers questions, question bot]
 ---

-Adding FAQs to the chatbot improves user experience by providing self-service support to users to find answers to their questions.
+Adding FAQs to the AI-agent improves user experience by providing self-service support to users to find answers to their questions.
 FAQs are trained to recognize various forms of questions to understand natural language and respond to user inquiries.

 FAQs can used to assist users with common queries and provide answers to frequently asked questions in messaging platforms, mobile apps to provide 24/7 customer support, and websites to improve user engagement.

-**Key features of FAQ bots:**
+**Key features of FAQ AI-agents:**

 * **Question recognition**: FAQ are trained to recognize various forms of questions, allowing users to ask questions in natural language rather than using specific commands.
 * **Self-service support**: FAQ offer self-service support by enabling users to find answers to their questions
-* **Response generation**: FAQ bots generate responses based on the question that is trained.
+* **Response generation**: FAQ AI-agents generate responses based on the question that is trained.
 Responses can include text, links, images, or other multimedia elements to provide answers to user queries.

 ## Create FAQs

-You need to create a bot with FAQ to provide a self-serve support to your users.
+You need to create a AI-agent with FAQ to provide a self-serve support to your users.

-### Add FAQs to bot
+### Add FAQs to AI-agent

-To create FAQs for your bot and provide self-serve support to your users, follow these steps:
+To create FAQs for your AI-agent and provide self-serve support to your users, follow these steps:

 ### Add FAQs under Default category